Hunter9189/craft/README.md

-# craft
-A testing area for several ideas - c, lua, emacs, git
+# Craft - A development area for crazy ideas

+Craft is a development area for random projects involving

+- C

+- Lua

+- Pixel Art